-The treatment plan Mrs. Goins received from her UT Southwestern Medical Center physicians called for chemotherapy to shrink the tumor before her surgery.
-“It took me a little while to get my head around that treatment plan.
-I met Dr. (Vlad) Zaha, my cardiologist, and when I talked to him, that’s really when I started to feel like this is something I could manage,” she said.
-“I told him that I run around 10 miles a week, and he said, ‘You’ll be able to continue exercising.
+“It took me a little while to get my head around that treatment plan,” Mrs. Goins said of that conversation with Dr. Vlad Zaha, Assistant Professor of Internal Medicine.
+“I told him that I run about 10 miles a week, and he said, ‘You’ll be able to continue exercising.
 You’ll just be slower during the chemotherapy.
 It’ll make you tired, but exercise really does help to mitigate some of the symptoms.’”

-Mrs. Goins is seeing a cardiologist as part of her cancer treatment because anthracyclines, a class of chemotherapy drugs used to treat breast cancer patients, can weaken the heart and lead to congestive heart failure years down the road in some patients.
+Mrs. Goins, 46, is seeing a cardiologist because anthracyclines, a class of chemotherapy drugs used to treat breast cancer patients, can weaken the heart and lead to congestive heart failure later in some patients.
 Pre-emptive treatment, including exercise, can help keep the heart strong.

-“I think for so many decades in medicine, the focus has just been on getting rid of the cancer.
-How do we get rid of the cancer, keep the person from dying?” said Mrs. Goins.
-“For Dr. Zaha and all of my physicians, I know that they’re looking out for my long-term health in addition to addressing this one crisis moment with my health.
-And that’s important because I can’t always focus on that thing down the road.”
+“I think for so many decades in medicine, the focus has just been on getting rid of the cancer,” she said.
+“For Dr. Zaha and all of my physicians, I know that they’re looking out for my long-term health in addition to addressing this one crisis moment with my health.”

 Oncologists have known for more than half a century that anthracyclines, a class of drugs used to treat solid tumors, can cause damage to the heart.

-Dr. Vlad Zaha, Assistant Professor of Internal Medicine at UT Southwestern and a member of the Harold C. Simmons Comprehensive Cancer Center, is a cardiologist who specializes in heart problems caused by cancer treatment.
-He was recently awarded a $2.3 million grant from the Cancer Prevention and Research Institute of Texas (CPRIT) to study the metabolic changes that occur in the heart with anthracycline treatment.
+Dr. Zaha, a cardiologist who specializes in heart problems caused by cancer treatment, was recently awarded a $2.3 million grant from the Cancer Prevention and Research Institute of Texas to study the metabolic changes that occur in the heart with anthracycline treatment.

 The immediate goal is to identify metabolic changes that happen early on, before mechanical changes in the heart can be detected.
 “Currently, by the time we see signs of heart failure, damage has already been done to the heart muscle,” Dr. Zaha said.

-The ultimate goal of the study is to be able to tailor treatment to patients.
+The ultimate goal of the study is to tailor treatments to individual patients.

-As cancer treatments improve and patients survive for longer and longer periods of time, the need to understand long-term complications of treatment increases.
+As cancer treatments improve and patients survive for longer periods of time, the need to understand long-term complications of treatment increases.